-OHA/ODE Requirements Hybrid/Onsite Plan ☑ Update procedures for district-owned devices to match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance). ☑ Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements.
+OHA/ODE Requirements Hybrid/Onsite Plan □ Update procedures for district-owned devices to match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance).
 All devices will be disinfected after student use by the classroom teacher.
-The IT department will assign devices to families who need them, and will distribute them while physical distancing.
-The school will ensure that every student has access to his/her own device (not shared) during distance learning.
+The IT department have assigned devices to families who Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements. need them, and will distribute/maintain them while physical distancing.
+The school has ensured that every student has access to his/her own device (not shared) during distance learning.